-- An employee shall be entitled to Parental Leave without pay for a period of up to three (3) years following the date of birth or adoption of his/her child. - 10.2.2.2.2 The College shall be notified of the date of return to work after Parental Leave as follows: - 10.2.2.2.2.1 With respect to a one year leave: - in a maternity situation, not later than 18 weeks after the commencement of the leave; - in a non-maternity situation, not later than 18 weeks after the commencement of the leave. - 10.2.2.2.2.2 With respect to the second and third years of the leave: - in both a maternity and non-maternity situation, not later than 18 weeks prior to the expiry of the first or second year's leave. - 10.2.2.2.2.3 With respect to leaves shorter than one year: - in both maternity and non-maternity situations not later than 9 weeks after the commencement of the leave.
+- An employee shall be entitled to Parental Leave without pay for a period of up to three (3) years following the date of birth or adoption of his/her child. - 10.2.2.2.2 The College shall be notified of the date of return to work after Parental Leave as follows: - 10.2.2.2.2.1 With respect to a one year leave: - in a maternity situation, not later than eighteen (18) weeks after the commencement of the leave; - in a non-maternity situation, not later than eighteen (18) weeks after the commencement of the leave. - 10.2.2.2.2.2 With respect to the second and third years of the leave: - in both a maternity and non-maternity situation, not later than eighteen (18) weeks prior to the expiry of the first or second year's leave. - 10.2.2.2.2.3 With respect to leaves shorter than one year: - in both a maternity and non-maternity situation, not later than nine (9) weeks after the commencement of the leave.